 Dr. Caleb Gattegno's techniques for teaching mathematics were developed after meeting a Belgian schoolmaster named Georges Cuisenaire in 1953.
 Gattegno was inspired by Cuisenaire's invention of colorful rods of varying lengths.
 Rods of the same length had the same color, and could represent anything from musical notes to numbers.
 Eventually, Gattegno started the Cuisenaire Company promoting the use of the rods as a visible and tangible way for children to express mathematical ideas.
 Many people still refer to the rods, which we call Algebricks, as Cuisenaire Rods.

-The large box contains 296 pieces, and the small box contains 126 pieces.
+The large box contains 296 pieces.